The kitchen of the Garderhøjfort today-

 The Soldiers became taller

 The general improvement of the food meant that the soldiers became taller, which was measured when the young national servicemen met at the draft board.
-The average height increased from 165,4 cm about 1850 to 169 cm in 1914.
-In 2012 the average height of young Danes turning up at the compulsory board is 180,2 cm.
+The average height increased from 165,4 centimeters about 1850 to 169 centimeters in 1914.
+In 2012 the average height of young Danes turning up at the compulsory board is 180,2 centimeters.

 The food was not always that varied and of the highest quality in the eyes of the older soldiers recalled for the neutrality guard force 1914-1918.
 Some grumbled – but not all.
 The poorest came from worse conditions compared with the living standard in the Garderhøjfort.